randypitcherii/dbt_workspace/dbt/macros/stored_procedures/stored_procedures.md

 - failures block every subsequent command.
 - too many hard-coded references.
 Difficult to ensure dev/ci/prod environment isolation.
 - absolutely no data quality testing
+- often little or no version control history.
+How old is this code?
+Does it still work?
+Who owns it?
+Why do we do this???

 # Approach
 Split your stored procedures into 3 major categories: